gmc-code/PC-using-RTD/docs/setup/Git.rst

 Install Git
 ------------------------------

-Download and install git version 2.45 (or newer) from https://git-scm.com/.
+Download and install git version 2.45 (as of 2024, or newer) from https://git-scm.com/.
 Use all defaults.

 ----